Crescent Loom is a game about creating life. Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.

 After you master the basics, you can add begin adding organs: jaws to eat other creatures, suckers to latch onto walls, and harpoons to capture prey.
 Adding senses can allow your creature to begin reacting to the world around it.

 In Crescent Loom, you don’t directly control your creature.
-Instead, you “program” movement by weaving a brain.
+Instead, you “program” movement by weaving neurons into a brain.

 In brains, there’s only one final output: muscles.
 Everything that goes in a brain is ultimately for coordinating the activation of muscles.
 Activating a motor neuron in the brain activates its corresponding muscle.